MicrosoftDocs/dynamics-365-project-operations/articles/psa/upgrade-to-project-operations-non-stocked.md

 Overview of major changes between Project Service Automation (PSA) and Project Operations
 =========================================================================================

-The [Feature Changes](docs.microsoft.com) article provides an in-depth analysis of all the changes between PSA and Project Operations.
-The list below is a summary of what users can expect.
+The list below is a summary the major changes users can expect:

 Project Planning
 ----------------